Harsh450979/HR-Property-Services/README.md

 ### step 4 : activate the Virtual Environment
 > env\scripts\activate
-If not working directly then try following command :
-> Set-ExecutionPolicy Unrestricted -Scope Process and then :
+> Set-ExecutionPolicy Unrestricted -Scope Process
 > env\scripts\activate

 ### step 5 : Install all the Packages or Modules inside requirements.txt file